For students who are interested in research but who are not ready to design or conduct independent research, some of these options may be helpful:

 (1) The three-hour First Year Seminars and Freshman Academic Seminars (FYS or FAS prefix) offer small group experiences, intense undergraduate research, and exciting methodologies.
 The materials are often drawn from a professor's area of research.
 Recent seminars include: "Writing about the Media," "Disease and the Patient-Physician Relationship," "Anthropology of the Supernatural," "Experience of Illness," "Faith and Reason," and "Terror and Political Violence."
 Freshman Academic Seminars (FAS) are open to first-year students.
 First Year Seminars (FYS) are open to students participating in the Honors program.

-- Mathematics: MTH 2V90-Introduction to Research in Mathematics (the "V" indicates this course is offered with variable hours, meaning that you and the professor determine how many hours of credit the course will be worth, typically 1-3 hours).
-This course allows students to research topics not available in other courses.
+*The "V" indicates this course is offered with variable hours, meaning that you and the professor determine how many hours of credit the course will be worth, typically 1-3 hours.

 (3) Independent research within a department program or within an organization in the major (i.e., an academic honor society or academic club) is always an exciting option.